eorvain/tips/xcode/README.md

 xcrun simctl erase all
 ```

-## XCode compatibility with iOS
+## Xcode compatibility with iOS
-Path to simulator of an XCode :
+Path to simulator of an Xcode :
 ```
 cd /Applications/Xcode9.0.0.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/
 ```